Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 The basics

-On May 17, nonessential international travel resumed in England, Scotland and Wales under a risk-based “traffic light” system, dividing countries into “red”, “amber” or “green” categories.
-This system was implemented in Northern Ireland from May 24.
+Nonessential international travel has resumed in England, Scotland, Wales and Northern Ireland under a risk-based “traffic light” system, dividing countries into “red”, “amber” or “green” categories.

 What’s on offer